Stripe Elements with React: Seamless Checkout

 Content-Security-Policyallows*.stripe.comand*.stripe.networkinscript-srcandframe-src. - Confirm

-elements.getElement('payment')returns a valid instance before form submission triggers. - Test webhook delivery latency to ensure
+elements.getElement('payment')returns a valid instance before form submission triggers. - Test webhook delivery latency by monitoring the Stripe Dashboard event log;

 Grace Period Integration & Dunning Recovery Hooks